Go to next page >>> Services

 - Uganda, Sudan, South Sudan, Tanzania, Ethiopia, Eritrea, Somalia, South Africa, Mozambique, Zimbabwe, Angola.

-Wide range of clients including Australian DFAT, New Zealand MFAT, United Kingdom DFID, United States AID, European Union ECHO, United Nations UNDP, WFP, FAO, OCHA, UNICEF as well as many NGOs including OXFAM, World Vision, The Fred Hollows Foundation, Caritas, AngliCORD, and RedR Australia.
+Wide range of clients including Australian DFAT, New Zealand MFAT, United Kingdom DFID, United States AID, European Union ECHO, World Bank, Asian Development Bank, United Nations agencies including UNDP, WFP, FAO, OCHA, UNICEF, and also many NGOs including OXFAM, World Vision, The Fred Hollows Foundation, Caritas, AngliCORD, and RedR Australia.

 Tarawa Reef Kiribati - vulnerable to sea level rise

-Consulting history: I have worked as an independent consultant since Sept 1995, focusing initially on designing bilateral and NGO development projects, and delivering project cycle and M&E training.
-I subsequently shifted focus to leading independent reviews and evaluations of development and humanitarian projects and programs.
-In 2005-2006 I led the Inter-Agency Real Time Evaluation of the International Humanitarian Response to the Crisis in Darfur, initiated by the UN Under-Secretary General for Humanitarian Affairs.
-I am well regarded internationally - my evaluation of WFP’s food assistance and support for Iraqi and Afghan refugees in Iran is included as a best practice example in Evaluating humanitarian action using the OECD-DAC criteria: An ALNAP guide for humanitarian agencies, 2006.
-I also advise on and develop M&E frameworks e.g. in 2016 I designed the Joint New Zealand-Australia Monitoring and Evaluation Framework for Humanitarian Responses in the Pacific, which is now being used by MFAT and DFAT.
+Consulting history: Independent consultant since Sept 1995, focusing initially on designing bilateral and NGO development projects, and delivering project cycle and M&E training.
+Subsequently shifted focus to leading independent reviews and evaluations of development and humanitarian projects and programs.
+In 2005-2006 led the Inter-Agency Real Time Evaluation of the International Humanitarian Response to the Crisis in Darfur, initiated by the UN Under-Secretary General for Humanitarian Affairs.
+Well regarded internationally.
+Evaluation of WFP’s food assistance and support for Iraqi and Afghan refugees in Iran is included as a best practice example in Evaluating humanitarian action using the OECD-DAC criteria: An ALNAP guide for humanitarian agencies, 2006.
+Experience designing M&E frameworks e.g. in 2016 designed the Joint New Zealand-Australia Monitoring and Evaluation Framework for Humanitarian Responses in the Pacific, which is used by MFAT and DFAT.